thebor1337/eth_subscription_service/README.md

 ---

-For comprehensive functionality details, please refer to the "docs/SubscriptionService.sol" file or check the contract and its NatSpec comments .
+For comprehensive functionality details, please refer to the "docs/SubscriptionService.sol" file or check the contract and its NatSpec comments.